k2view-academy/K2View-Academy/articles/03_logical_units/12_LU_hierarchy_and_linking_table_population.md

 **Note:** Link all the input fields of the selected Table Population object to one parent table.
 A Table Population object cannot be linked to several parent tables.

-## How can I Link a Parent Table to a Child Population?
+## How Can I Link a Parent Table to a Child Population?
 1. Click the **parent table**.
 1. Connect each **parent column** to the **child population** using one of the following methods:\
   a.
 Click the **child population** header and drag the **connection line** to the **parent table** and **column**.\